Photon emission without quantum jumps: Introduction

 In quantum optics, we usually describe the dynamics of quantum systems with spontaneous photon emission by so-called master equations \cite{agarwal1970,petro}.
-These describe the dynamics of density matrices and can be used to predict the expectation values of measurements on large ensembles.
-They are, however, not very intuitive and their derivation usually requires several ad hoc assumptions and approximations, such as the rotating wave, the Born and the dipole approximations \cite{stokes2012}.
-In addition, master equations do not tell us how to unravel the dynamics of the atomic density matrix into the quantum trajectories seen in experiments with individual quantum systems \cite{Hegerfeldt,Moelmer,Carmichael}.
-In this paper, we therefore have a fresh look at a single emitter placed inside the free radiation field.
-Inspired by Ref.~\cite{Axel} and as illustrated in Fig.~\ref{fig1}, we liken the generation of a single photon in the following to a Schr\"odinger's cat \cite{Erwin} which transitions continuously from being {\em alive} (emitter excited and no photon present in the surrounding free radiation field) to {\em dead} (emitter in the ground state and one photon present) instead of jumping spontaneously from one state into the other.
+These describe the time evolution of the density matrix of the emitter and can be used to predict the expectation values of measurements.
+Quantum optical master equations are, however, not very intuitive and their derivation usually requires several ad hoc assumptions and approximations, such as the rotating wave, the Born and the dipole approximations \cite{stokes2012}.
+In addition, master equations do not tell us how to unravel the dynamics of the atomic density matrix into the quantum trajectories seen in experiments with individual quantum systems \cite{Moelmer,Hegerfeldt,Carmichael}.
+In this paper, we therefore have a fresh look at a single emitter inside a free radiation field.
+Inspired by Ref.~\cite{Axel} and as illustrated in Fig.~\ref{fig1}, we liken the generation of a single photon in the following to a Schr\"odinger's cat \cite{Erwin} which transitions continuously from being {\em alive} (emitter excited and no photon present in the surrounding free radiation field) to being {\em ill} (emitter and field both excited) until it eventually becomes {\em dead} (emitter in the ground state and excitation present in the field) instead of jumping spontaneously from one quantum state into another.

-Experiments have shown that the internal dynamics of an emitter with two energy eigenstates is relatively simple: its excited state population simply decreases exponentially.
-This suggests that it should indeed be possible to model quantum optical systems with photon emission in a relatively straightforward way.
-As we shall see below, single-photon emitters essentially resemble classical antennae \cite{Pohl} connected to finite-sized batteries.
-The energy of the circuit is continuously released into the free radiation field\textemdash with the density of the released energy being proportional to the energy left in the battery\textemdash and cannot be re-absorbed since all radiated light moves away from its source at the speed of light, $c$.
-Taking this point of view suggests that a single emitter in free space is actually a {\em closed} quantum system with a Hamiltonian of the form
+Experiments have shown that the internal dynamics of a single-photon emitter with only two internal energy eigenstates is relatively simple: the excited state population simply decreases exponentially in time.
+This suggests that it should be possible to model photon emission in a much more straightforward way than using master equations \cite{agarwal1970,petro,stokes2012}.
+As we shall see below, a single-photon emitter is essentially a {\em closed} quantum system with a Hamiltonian of the form

-Here $H_{\rm E}$ and $H_{\rm F}$ denote the Hamiltonian of the emitter and the surrounding free radiation field respectively and $H_{\rm int}$ captures their interaction.
-As we shall see below, imposing a local emitter-field interaction which is consistent with thermodynamics \cite{stokes2017}, $H_{\rm int}$ can be written as